 Do nothing from selfish ambition or conceit, but in humility regard

 others as better than yourselves.
 Let each of you look not

 to your own interests, but to the interests of others.
 Philippians 2:3–4

 The staff at our Daybreak Drop-In Center recently reported a shining example of the empathy that drives our organization and its dedicated volunteers, including Helen Underwood, a member of First Presbyterian Church of Allentown.
-During a recent visit to Daybreak, as prayer was about to be said before dinner, Helen turned her gaze downward.
+During a recent visit to Daybreak, before dinner, Helen turned her gaze downward.
 Her eyes noticed the poor condition of many of the members’ shoes.
 They were torn, ripped, stretched out, and even duct taped together—not the kind of sturdy footwear needed for trekking down city sidewalks or getting on and off the bus.

 She brought the need to her church’s attention, and First Pres organized a collection to fund the purchase of new shoes, which raised almost $3700!
 Helen’s jubilant email to Daybreak’s program supervisor, Christina DiPierro, best expresses the true joy of giving: “YAHOO!!!!!
 Oh Christina, we can buy shoes, boots, slippers for everyone!
 God is good.”
 Plans are in place to take at least 75 Daybreak members to Boscov’s, where they will be able to spend $50 each on footwear of their choice.
 We’re overwhelmed by this act of generosity and compassion and thank Helen and all who contributed.
 God is so good!